sundaram-sharma/dall_e_2.0/README.md

   npm run dev
 ```

-Now we need to set the backend as well to make our project working.
-Before we do that, please setup the environment variables for openAI API, mongoDB as well as cloudinary in the .env file.
-Without that the project won't working
+Now we need to set the backend as well to make our project work.
+Before we do that, please set up the environment variables for openAI API, MongoDB as well as Cloudinary in the .env file.
+Without that, the project won't work

 For setting up the backend, head to the server folder